owaits/ScreenMonkey.Help/start/UsingForAConference.md

 5. PowerPoint presentations for each speaker
 6. Lead out music

-As you can see, we need to be able to easily present different types of media.
-For our example conference, we have two different audio files in MP3 format, a live video feed and a few different images that will be presented and even superimposed over the video.
+As you can see we need to be able to easily present different types of media.
+For our example conference, we have two different audio files in MP3 format, PowerPoint presentations and a few different images.

 ## Preparing Screen Monkey before the conference
 Before the conference begins you will want to prepare Screen Monkey by adding the clip that are required.